Regular Expressions

 Python library that we have used in this section.

-The four basic operations for regular expressions, concatenation, quantifying, alternation, and grouping have an order of precedence, which we make explicit in the table below.
+The four basic operations for regular expressions—concatenation, quantifying, alternation, and grouping—have an order of precedence, which we make explicit in Table 13.4.

 Operation |